 Totally.
 What is it about Live a Little, Love a Little that is so damn good?

 Simply put, it’s one of the best comedies of the sixties.
 It’s an incredibly cool, sexy, hilarious and oddly surreal film that features one of Elvis’ great screen performances.
-Everything about it is fantastic, from the incredible Billy Strange soundtrack (this is the film that gave us the ferocious “A Little Less Conversation”), to Fred Koenekamp’s dazzling color photography to Norman Taurog’s sharp direction (it’s a fabulous final film from an incredibly prolific filmmaker).
+Everything about it is fantastic, from the incredible Billy Strange soundtrack (this is the film that gave us “A Little Less Conversation”), to Fred Koenekamp’s dazzling color photography to Norman Taurog’s sharp direction (it’s a fabulous final film from an incredibly prolific filmmaker).
 It’s a much more ‘adult’ and sophisticated work than most of the films Elvis made in his career and you can tell he is having a real blast with it.

 He was also never more beautiful or relaxed in front of the camera (this was shot in the same year as his legendary comeback special) and his performance here is quite a joy to watch.
 I’ve never figured out why this really special film hasn’t been more celebrated.
 Perhaps because Michele Carey (whom I do like) isn’t among his most electric costars?